afaguilarr/go-example-webserver/README.md

 # README.md

-## Desription
+## Description

 This project aims to create an example go/golang web-server.
 The `go-example-webserver/docs` directory includes the explanation of the application being built (the docs will have a broader scope than the actual code at the point you're reading this probably).
 Any feedback is welcome since this is a public project.

-## Building and running project
+## Building and running the project

-The project is integrated with docker, then running the following commands after setting up a `.env` file at `go-example-webserver/.env`, should be enough (there is an example env file in the `go-example-webserver` directory):
+The project is integrated with docker, then running the following commands after setting up a `.env` file at `go-example-webserver/.env`, should be enough (there is an example env file in the root directory):
 ```bash
 docker-compose build
 docker-compose --env-file ./.env up